xfbs/xfbs/README.md

 - [restless](https://github.com/xfbs/restless): Define your REST API statically using the Rust trait system.
 - [amqp-value-json](https://docs.rs/amqp-value-json/0.1.0/amqp_value_json/): Conversions between AMQP values and JSON values, useful to turn JSON data into AMQP message header to make it easy to filter based on the JSON fields.
 - [wireguard-keys](https://crates.io/crates/wireguard-keys): Crate to generate, parse, serialize and deserialize Wireguard (x25519) keys.
 - [macrodb](https://github.com/xfbs/macrodb): Lightweight macro-generated in-memory database in Rust.
 Supports indices and is generic over the underlying data structures.
+More of a prototype than anything, but was fun to build.
 - [wasm-cache](https://github.com/xfbs/wasm-cache): In-memory request cache with invalidation logic for Rust WebAssembly applications.

 ### Writing